 We started out today by visiting Cinais.
 As Dennis and I rode there, I was reminded of some of the things that Tannis and I had enjoyed together.
 I remembered clearly, as we passed by, the store where I bought three pairs of shoes!
 Regrettably, I’m not stopping to buy shoes today.
 I can’t manage any more weight in my panniers.

 One of my favorite memories of our trip was Fontevraud Abbey and it was something I wanted to share with Dennis.
 It was and is a most hauntingly beautiful place.
-Eleanor of Aquitaine and her son, Richard the Lionheart were buried here.
+Eleanor of Aquitaine and her son, Richard the Lionheart are buried here.
 Their tombs rest in the abbey, though their corporal remains are no longer there.
 It is believed, though not known with certainty, that their remains were either lost or destroyed during the French Revolution.

 In North America, we hear endlessly these days about gluten allergies.
 I wonder if the French suffer from this, too?
 I doubt it.
 It is such a common sight to see people toting their baguettes home for lunch or dinner.
 The boulangerie is the busiest shop in every town and even the smallest of towns has at least one.